getjavelin/documentation/docs/javelin-core/model-scan.md

 3. **Model Name**: Specify the name of the model you want to scan (e.g., gpt-3.5-turbo, claude-2).

-4. **LLM API Key**: Choose the API key to be used for the scan.
-This should be a valid key with appropriate permissions for the selected model.

-5. **Max Duration (min)**: Set the maximum duration for the scan in minutes.
+4. **Max Duration (min)**: Set the maximum duration for the scan in minutes.
 This helps control the length and resource usage of the scan.

-6. **Probes**: Select the specific probes you want to run during the scan.
-Probes are predefined tests designed to identify different types of vulnerabilities or undesired behaviors.
+5. **Parallel Probe Attempts**: Number of parallel probe attempts to run simultaneously.

+6. **Parallel Generator Requests**: Number of parallel generator requests to run simultaneously.

+7. **Response JSON**: Boolean indicating whether the response is in JSON format.

+8. **Response JSON Field**: (Optional) Specifies which field of the response JSON should be used as the output string.
+Default is 'text'.
+Can also be a JSONPath value - if the field starts with '$', it will be interpreted as a JSONPath expression.

 ### Probes